Brunch & Batter

 • 2 tablespoon olive oil

-• ½ tsp kosher or fine sea salt
+• ½ tsp Kosher or fine sea salt

 • ¼ teaspoon freshly ground black pepper